AnonymerNiklasistanonym/RaspiForBeginners/README.md

 That is also quite cool.
 Remember when I wrote that every distribution has it's own repository with all the  latest packages of every program you install over the package manager `apt`?

-That's very handy because there is an command that compares all the versions and the kernel on your Raspberry Pi with the ones in the repository and updates the things that aren't latest on your Pi.
+That's very handy, because there is an command that compares all the versions and the kernel on your Raspberry Pi with the ones in the repository and updates the things that aren't latest on your Pi.

 You therefore need to know two commands: